What Is an HOA and How Does It Affect Homeownership?

 Every HOA is different, but many have rules regarding:

-Find Out if an HOA is Right For You
+Find Out if an HOA Is Right for You